-Government student loans are primarily based upon financial need and are repayable.
+Government student loans are primarily based on financial need and are repayable.
 Students must be Canadian Citizens or Permanent Residents of Canada (including Landed Immigrants) to apply.

 Ready to apply for a loan?
 Apply Now

 King’s is a designated institution for government student loans across Canada.
 Canadian students may also apply for loans if they study out of the country (special rules apply, contact your local government loan office for details).
-Click here to Learn more about government student loans or try the Student Financial Assistance Estimator to see what you may be eligible for.
-Information on applying for loans can be found on the right-hand menu.
+Click here to learn more about government student loans or try the Student Financial Assistance Estimator to see what you may be eligible for.
+Information on applying for loans is found on the right-hand menu.

-Maximum annual loan amounts are set by individual provinces (for example, the Alberta maximum is $13,300 per 8 month school year) so check with your province/territory for allowable funding amounts.
+Maximum annual loan amounts are set by individual provinces (for example, the Alberta maximum is $13,300 per eight-month school year), so check with your province/territory for allowable funding amounts.
 Loans are both interest and payment free while you are studying full-time.
 The government also automatically considers you for non-repayable grants just by applying for a government student loan.

 International Students (excluding U.S.)